Hecate2/Ignareo-ISML-auto-voter/README.md

 It's very difficult to predict or control the detailed behavior of Scrapy, because it is such a great framework, making most decisions for you, hiding most of its source codes.
 This is good in many cases, but when you execute your personalized demands and decisions, you have to fight the framework.

-Destroyer Ignaleo, as a reinvented wheel, is re-designed for the future.
+Destroyer Ignareo, as a reinvented wheel, is re-designed for the future.
 With only hundreds of lines of codes in the core, she allows you to define your own work flow, and understand everything about her.
 Now you can focus more on data parsing and dependency.

-**Ignaleo has been fully tested in real combats.** Just trust her as your reliable partner!
+**Ignareo has been fully tested in real combats.** Just trust her as your reliable partner!

 ## How to use:
-In DestroyerIGN, start **captchaServer.py**, and then **IgnaleoG.py**.
+In DestroyerIGN, start **captchaServer.py**, and then **IgnareoG.py**.
-Finally, provide Destroyer Ignaleo with ammunition (proxy ips) by starting **Ammunition.py**.
+Finally, provide Destroyer Ignareo with ammunition (proxy ips) by starting **Ammunition.py**.
 **IGN does not open fire until you run Ammunition.py at last!**
-**IgnaleoA is not fully reliable** when thousands of concurrent connections have to be handled in a single process, especially on Windows.
-But IgnaleoA saves a little bit of memory and CPU than IgnaleoG.
+**IgnareoA is not fully reliable** when thousands of concurrent connections have to be handled in a single process, especially on Windows.
+But IgnareoA saves a little bit of memory and CPU than IgnareoG.

 ## Tutorial for civil users
 ```gevent.spawn(a_function_with_socket_operations, param, param, parameters…)```
 ```gevent.joinall(greenlets_spawned_by_gevent)```
 ~~and that's all you need!~~
-Reconstructing Ignaleo requires an understanding of its structure.
-I'm sorry but you may have to read the source code of IgnaleoG.
+Reconstructing Ignareo requires an understanding of its structure.
+I'm sorry but you may have to read the source code of IgnareoG.
 Feel free to copy any code to shape your components.

 I have been looking for methods of further integration, but integration sacrifices transparency and simplicity.
-I need ideas to make Ignaleo easier to use.
+I need ideas to make Ignareo easier to use.

 ##  I/O engines:
-IgnaleoG uses `gevent` making your `socket` asynchronous.
+IgnareoG uses `gevent` making your `socket` asynchronous.
 It means you can feed gevent with multi-thread web spider codes (typically `requests`) and enjoy asynchronous performance.
 In principle you can even connect to databases asynchronously.
 The event loop of gevent on different platforms is documented at http://www.gevent.org/loop_impls.html.
 According to the page, Windows users now have libuv!

-IgnaleoA uses the classical Python library `asyncio`.
-The codes in IgnaleoA have to be literally asynchronous with `async def`, `ensure_future`, `await` and  `add_callback`.
+IgnareoA uses the classical Python library `asyncio`.
+The codes in IgnareoA have to be literally asynchronous with `async def`, `ensure_future`, `await` and  `add_callback`.

 You may also have a try with ```trio``` or ```httpx```.
 Help yourself and happy coding!